sophiajt/rust_proposals/rust_new_error_format.md

 ![Image of same error without all of the same labels](http://www.jonathanturner.org/images/default_borrowed_content.png)

 This gives the explain text writer maximal flexibility without impacting the readability of the default message.
+I'm currently prototyping an implementation of how this templating could work in practice.

 ## Tying it together